-If there is a bullish trend – you should BUY on rollbacks from the upper Bollinger line.
-If there is a bearish trend – SELL on rebounds from the lower line.
+If there is a bullish trend – you should Buy on rollbacks from the upper Bollinger line.
+If there is a bearish trend – Sell on rebounds from the lower line.

 Central Bollinger line should be moving down for at least 10 days in a row.

 If all requirements are met, we can sell at the open price of the third candle (3) following the “signal” one.
-Stop Loss should be set slightly above the maximum of the “signal” candle (2).
+Stop Loss should be set slightly above the maximum of the “signal” candlestick (2).
 On the fourth day after we opened our position, we should trail Stop Loss at the open price.
 The trade should be closed when the candlestick crosses the lower green Bollinger line.

 The minimum and maximum of the “signal” candle should be located below the minimum and maximum of the previous candle.